You've seen Memphis Evans all over this site.

 It was a crazy time, and Mike was one of my few sanctuaries of sanity.
 I met him one night playing music

 in the Quad with a couple of homeless guys.
-If you want to catch him live, head out to the Big Apple.
+If you want to catch him live, head down to the New Orleans.
+His revolutionary ukulele stylings alone are worth a click.

 Joel Kraft hails from Kansas City.
 Aside from being one of the nicest guys you'll ever